What is tomorrow’s tourism?

 A situation that has an impact on the way we “rethink” tourism.
 Let’s see how this health crisis can have a positive impact on tomorrow’s tourism.

 Long before the health crisis generated by Covid-19, the mass tourism situation was out of control.
-So out of control that tourist activity gave the impression of being on a kind of “human safari”.
-Increased visitor numbers mean overcrowding and damage to natural areas and biodiversity, which doesn’t have time to renew itself.
+So out of control, in fact, that the tourist industry gave the impression of being on a kind of “human safari”.
+Increased visitor numbers meant saturation, damage to natural areas and biodiversity, which had no time to renew itself.
 Not to mention pollution and increased use of natural resources.
 Air transport generates a lot of greenhouse gas emissions and contributes to global warming.
 With air travel still the main mode of transport, the carbon impact is considerable.
 The air transport sector accounts for 2 to 3% of global greenhouse gas emissions, and its use is set to double or even triple by 2050.
-Which is still less than digital technology (especially streaming video), whose greenhouse gas emissions are at the same level and are expected to double by 2025…
+This is still less than the digital sector (especially video streaming), whose greenhouse gas emissions are at the same level and are set to double by 2025…

 What’s more, mass tourism enables people with low purchasing power to get away cheaply, but at the cost of environmental degradation.
 Mass tourism is therefore a threat to the planet.

-The seasonal nature of tourism also leads to job insecurity and makes cities unliveable at certain times, even for the tourists themselves.
+The seasonal nature of tourism also leads to job insecurity, making cities unliveable during certain periods, even for the tourists themselves.
 Finally, another scourge is the rise of sex tourism.
-Particularly in Latin America, South-East Asia, Africa and Eastern Europe, which involves more and more minors.
+Particularly in Latin America, Southeast Asia, Africa and Eastern Europe, sex tourism increasingly involves minors.

 The global pandemic has turned tourism upside down.
 So much so, in fact, that it prompted some real reflection on the subject.
 Indeed, the forced halt to mass tourism has fueled reflection on the damage it causes.
 The environmental stakes have now gone up a notch.
 On abandoned tourist sites, nature has reclaimed its rights.
 For example, in Thailand, where the number of foreign tourists fell by over 83% in 2020.
-More and more marine animals, such as dugongs, endangered turtles and whale sharks, are being spotted.
+More and more marine animals such as dugongs, endangered turtles and whale sharks are being seen.

 The trend is towards a more responsible, ecological and humane way of traveling, both for the sake of the planet and the human beings who inhabit it.

 The development of local, relatively local and sustainable tourism could also benefit from renewed interest after the crisis.
 Local tourism raises hopes.
-It’s an opportunity to focus on visits close to home, rather than crossing the miles to spend a vacation at the other end of the world.
-Choosing a local destination is a safe bet.
-Sanitary protocol, ease of access and flexibility are all safety features to be promoted.
+It’s an opportunity to focus on visits close to home, rather than travelling miles to spend a vacation at the other end of the world.
+Choosing a local destination is a sure bet.
+Health protocol, ease of access and flexibility are all reassuring features to be valued.

 Positive tourism is the development of a tourism offer that combines economic profitability with reduced environmental impact and social benefits.